This Day in History

 As bullets were still flying, Waddell threw out the democratically-elected aldermen and installed his own.
 This was nothing less than a coup d’état.
 The hand-picked men “elected” Waddell mayor.
 Many Black leaders were jailed “for their own safety” and then forcibly marched to the train station under military escort and sent out of town.

-After the riot, thousands of Black citizens fled.
+After the massacre, thousands of Black citizens fled.
 In 1900, the North Carolina legislature effectively stripped African Americans of the vote through the grandfather clause and ushered in the worst of the Jim Crow laws.

 The background text is adapted from a description by Barbara Wright, author of Crow, a book of historical fiction from grades 7+ about the Wilmington Massacre.
 Other books of historical fiction about the massacre are Cape Fear Rising by Philip Gerard and A Moment in the Sun by John Sayles.

-Read about more massacres in U.S. history.
+More massacres in U.S. history.
 Most of these massacres were designed to suppress voting rights, land ownership, economic advancement, education, freedom of the press, religion, LGBTQ rights, and/or labor rights of African Americans, Latinos, Native Americans, Asians, and immigrants.
 While often referred to as “race riots,” they were massacres to maintain white supremacy.

 Massacres in US History | Zinn Education Project